 Use my list as a starting point, and add to it as you discover your own personal needs.
 Get a bag that you’ll devote to your kit and pre-pack it with most of the items.
 Then just add the perishables and script the night before.
 Ta-da!
 You’ll be prepared and stress-free the next morning!

 What’s your must have on-set?
-I’d love to hear about it in the comments below!
+I’d love to hear about it!